preetu098/flask-notes-app/README.md

 # Flask Notes App

-A simple Notes CRUD Application built with Flask, SQLite and Bootstrap 5.
+A simple Notes CRUD Application built with Flask, Mysql and Bootstrap 5.

 ## Features